UoMResearchIT/programming_with_python/_episodes/03-numpy_essential.md

 ~~~
 {: .output}

-### Working with Matricies
+### Working with Matrices

-Numpy arrays are not matrix objects, but numpy does provide a matrix object, which has the characteristics of a mathematical matrix:
+NumPy arrays are not matrix objects, but NumPy does provide a matrix object, which has the characteristics of a mathematical matrix:
 ~~~
 mat = np.matrix(arr_2d)
 type(mat)